 Just a small piece of ginger makes world of a different to dishes like curry goat, curry chicken and many more.

 Jamaican ginger is also used to make tea as a remedy to relief stomach and headache and cold and flu.

-Jamaican scallion, pronounced ‘skallion’ in Jamaica is known to grown only in Jamaica and the West Indies.
+Jamaican Escallion (scallion), pronounced ‘skallion’ in Jamaica, is known to grown only in Jamaica and the West Indies.

-The scallion looks similar to spring/green onion except it has a reddish outer skin, which bears a resemblance to the red onion.
-The scallion also has a stronger flavour than the green onion.
-The scallion is used in almost every Jamaican cooking.
-It have to go in soup, rice and peas and the season use to marinate meat.
+Scallion looks similar to spring/green onion except it has a reddish outer skin, which bears a resemblance to the red onion.
+According to foodies, the escallion have a stronger flavour than the green onion.

 Escallion and thyme flavours compliments each other and are often used together in most Jamaican cuisines.